1. Q: I’m an alumni of the One Fine Day Films & Some Fine Day Pix Workshops. Am I entitled to participate again in the Some Fine Day Pix program?

 11. Q: Can I apply for more than one department within the MAKING program?

-A: You can apply for more than one department, but you can not participate in more than one workshop at the same time.
+A: You can apply for more than one department, but you can not participate in more than one workshop the same year.

 12. Q: How does the team building work?

-A: Scriptwriters apply with a short film idea they want to develope further.
+A: Scriptwriters apply with a short film idea they want to develop further.
 After some time they are introduced to the directing and producing participants.
 Those three departments are then encouraged to form one team per project to develop the short films further.
-Later one the teams introduce their projects to participants from the various other departments which can also join a team – this step is however not mandatory to be eligible to pitch.
+Later on the teams introduce their projects to participants from the various other departments which can also join a team.

 13. Q: What happens if I don’t find a team to join?